-- Increase intake of young full time undergraduates from widening participation backgrounds post higher fees within the sector (as defined by current HEFCE benchmarks and Kent's internal partnership targets). - Improve our performance in the recruitment of students from NS-SEC 4-7 (and develop robust proxy measures to aid assessment). - Increase full time entrants from University Partner and KMPF Schools and Colleges. - Further collaborative targets agreed by the Kent and Medway Progression Federation.
+- Increase intake of young full time undergraduates from widening participation backgrounds post higher fees within the sector (as defined by current HEFCE benchmarks and Kent's internal partnership targets). - Improve our performance in the recruitment of students from under-represented groups (and develop robust proxy measures to aid assessment). - Increase full time entrants from University Partner and KMPF Schools and Colleges. - Further collaborative targets agreed by the Kent and Medway Progression Federation.